Love and Spirituality in Management and Business

 What if that paradigm were to shift towards a more compassionate and spiritual model?

-In the past, traditionally male behaviors such as tough-minded decision-making and competitive aggression were the standard.
+In the past, traditionally-male behaviours such as tough-minded decision-making and competitive aggression were the standard.
 At job interviews and when assessing performance and potential, leaders would assess whether the employee had 'fire in his belly' or was a fist-pounding-on-the-table kind of guy or gal.
 There was little tolerance of sensitivity, never mind tears.
-Now however a sea-change is occurring that recognises the value in management and leadership of feminine traits such as warmth, affection, nurturing and intuition.
+Now, however, a sea-change is occurring that recognises the value in management and leadership of feminine traits such as warmth, affection, nurturing and intuition.

 Some would identify this move as introducing love into the workplace.